 About

-Brian Eno’s visual experiments with light and video continue to parallel his musical career, with exhibitions and installations all over the globe.
-To date he has released over forty albums of his own music and exhibited extensively, as far afield as the Venice Biennale, St. Petersburg’s Marble Palace, Ritan Park in Beijing, Arcos de Lapa in Rio de Janeiro and the sails of the Sydney Opera House.
+Eno’s visual experiments with light and video continue to parallel his musical career, with exhibitions and installations all over the globe.
+He has exhibited extensively, as far afield as St. Petersburg’s Marble Palace, Ritan Park in Beijing, Arcos de Lapa in Rio de Janeiro and the sails of the Sydney Opera House.
+He is involved in multiple activist work, such as the climate charity Earth Percent and HardArt, both of which he co-founded, as well as the Stop The War coalition.
 He is a founding member of the Long Now Foundation, a trustee of Client Earth and patron of Videre est Credere.
-In April 2021, he launched EarthPercent, which raises money from the music industry for some of the most impactful environmental charities working on the climate emergency.
+In 2023, Brian was awarded the Golden Lion for Lifetime Achievement by the Venice Biennale Musica.
+He has recently written his second book, “What Art Does” co-authored with Bette A. and based upon his experience as an artist.
+Published by Faber, it was released in January 2025.

 Newsletter